exercism/python/concepts/complex-numbers/about.md

 Only true if you are living in a cave and foraging for your food.

-If you read this on any sort of screen, you are utterly dependent on some useful 20th-centry advances.
+If you are reading this on any sort of screen, you are utterly dependent on some useful 20th-Century advances made through the use of complex numbers.

 1. __Semiconductor chips__.
     - These make no sense in classical physics and can only be explained (and designed) by quantum mechanics (QM).